roboav8r/PyDeepValue/README.md

 - company is buying back shares

 ## To do
-- Put all companies in the valuation spreadsheet
-- Add symbol, name, sector, industry
+- sector and industry analysis
 - define valuation functions and what data they need
-- sector and industy analysis:
+- company analysis

 ## Improvements